 The Madness Behind The Nonfiction Writers’ Conference

 Writers’ conferences are a great place for writers to learn about the craft of writing and make connections in the publishing industry.
 However, most writers’ conferences are geared toward fiction writers.
-The reality is that the nonfiction author market has been under-served; we are a unique group with different needs and goals than those who write fiction.
+The reality is that nonfiction authors have been under-served; we are a unique group with different needs and goals than those who write fiction.

 At the same time, navigating the publishing world can feel overwhelming.
-New authors are faced with many choices and decisions, while all authors are faced with the challenge of marketing their books.
+New authors are faced with many choices and decisions, and all authors are faced with the challenge of marketing their books.

 In addition, this conference is dedicated to sharing pros and cons for both self-publishing and traditional publishing.
 You have options and we want to empower you to make the right choice for YOU based on your unique goals and objectives.

 If you are ready to finally get your book finished, promote the books you already have, or you want to discover how to build a business around your books and unlock new opportunities, then you’ve come to the right place.
 This conference could be a life-changing event for you!

 Greetings!
 I’m Stephanie Chandler, founder of the Nonfiction Writers Conference.
 This conference is exactly the kind of resource I wish had been available to me when I began my publishing journey.

 I am a huge fan of writers’ conferences because they can be an excellent way to expand your writing career and network with industry professionals.
 However, most writers’ conferences are aimed at fiction writers.
 Those of us who write nonfiction have different needs, opportunities, and goals.